easy-rpa/openframework/examples/excel/excel-file-creating/README.md

         </repository>
     </repositories>
     ```
-4. If necessary, change version of `easy-rpa-engine-parent` in the same `pom.xml` to the version of
+4. If necessary, change version of `easy-rpa-engine-parent` in the same `pom.xml` to corresponding version of
 EasyRPA Control Server:
     ```xml
     <parent>